Furbutt's Backyard Ultra

 Furbutt's Backyard 24 Hour

-Furbutt's Backyard 24 Hour is a club-run Backyard format event held over Memorial Day at the Meadowood Special Recreation Area on Mason Neck, near Lorton at the southern end of Fairfax County, Virginia.
-The start and finish are at the corner of Gunston Road and Harley Road, beneath a large horse pavilion, with parking in the grass field behind the pavilion.
+Furbutt's Backyard 24 Hour is a Backyard format ultrarun held over Memorial Day at Meadowood Special Recreation Area on Mason Neck near Lorton, Virginia.
+The event uses a looped course that starts and finishes under a large horse pavilion at the corner of Gunston Road and Harley Road.
+The event limit is 24 hours or 100 miles, with a total ascent and descent of about 7,800 feet.

-This event does not provide medical personnel or supplies.
-Runners are responsible for their own health and safety and should be prepared for remote emergency response times and the typical physical risks of trail ultrarunning.
+The club does not provide medical personnel or supplies on course.
+Runners are responsible for their own health and safety and should plan accordingly.
 Visit the organization's website for the most recent information.